 Adequate copper is required for normal iron metabolism and blood cell formation.
-However, high circulating levels of copper have been linked to increased breast cancer risk.
-Copper concentrations tend to be elevated in breast cancer patients.
-Inducing copper deficiency has been shown to reduce tumor development and angiogenesis in mouse models of HER2 overexpressing (HER2+) and inflammatory breast cancer (IBC).
+However, copper concentrations tend to be elevated in breast cancer patients and high circulating levels of copper have been linked to increased breast cancer risk.
+Inducing copper deficiency has been shown to reduce tumor development and angiogenesis in mice.

 A 2013 study reported that treating breast cancer patients at high risk of recurrence with tetrathiomolybdate, a copper chelator (a drug that removes copper from the body), appeared to promote tumor dormancy and help prevent relapse, especially among women with triple negative (ER-/PR-/HER2-) breast cancer.